-A Foundation for young people established in Fiona's memory
+A Foundation established in Fiona's memory

 A Foundation has been established in memory of Fiona Wheeler, co-founder, with Anna Burnside, of The Burnside Partnership.
 Fiona sadly died in December 2019 after a long and courageous battle with illness and aged only 35.

 Fiona was an extremely talented and respected Private Client lawyer.
 She was admired by colleagues and clients alike for her technical expertise, precision and skill together with her common sense and sensitivity.